 There are several places where you can get more information about your rights:

 - You can call the State Health Insurance Assistance Program.

 - You can contact Medicare.

-- You can visit the Medicare website to read or download the publication "Your Medicare Rights & Protections."
-(The publication is available at: http://www.medicare.gov/Pubs/pdf/11534.pdf.)
+- You can visit the Medicare Web site to read or download the publication "Your Medicare Rights & Protections."
+(The publication is available at: http://www.medicare.gov/Publications/Pubs/pdf/10112.pdf.)

-- Get familiar with your covered services and the rules you must follow to get these covered services.
+Get familiar with your covered services and the rules you must follow to get these covered services.
 Read your Evidence of Coverage booklet to learn what is covered for you and the rules you need to follow to get your covered services.

 - We are required to follow rules set by Medicare to make sure that you are using all of your coverage in combination when you get your covered services from our plan.
 This is called "coordination of benefits" because it involves coordinating the health and drug benefits you get from our plan with any other health and drug benefits available to you.
-We'll help you with it.
+We'll help you coordinate your benefits.

 - Tell your doctor and other health care providers that you are enrolled in our plan.
 Show your plan membership card whenever you get your medical care or Part D prescription drugs.